ESIEE-Hub/.github/profile/README.md

 # ESIEE-Hub

 ## Description
-ESIEE-Hub is a social platform for the [ESIEE-Paris](https://www.esiee.fr/) engineering school.
+Heurly is a social platform made originally for the [ESIEE-Paris](https://www.esiee.fr/) engineering school.
+The project is being scaled up in order to be available for any university.

 ## Progress
 The project is currently in developpement and will include the following features: